realDirac/alx-low_level_programming/README.md

+#
-This is the readme for the repositor
+This is the readme for the repository

+Other details will soon follow up.